2024-01-08 16:59:09

 “A lot of requests”

 In the years that followed, this research would not go much further, due to a lack of interest from other teams and industrial partners, to replicate clinical studies and conduct them on larger populations.
 The concept is not taken very seriously.
-“I find it a shame that an industrialist did not take the subject head on after Doctor Mieusset had patented the device.
+“I find it a shame that an industrialist did not take the subject head on following Doctor Mieusset had patented the device.
 We would have had something standardized, which meets a growing demand”, regrets Professor Bujan.
 A movement also underlined by the general practitioner and andrologist François Isus, who succeeded Roger Mieusset within the medicine and reproductive biology department of the Toulouse University Hospital.
 In France, sterilizations by vasectomy have even increased tenfold in around ten years, more than 21,000 were carried out in 2021.
 “I have a lot of requests for thermal contraception, and limit myself to 5-10 consultations per weekspecifies Doctor Isus.
 I cannot prescribe it, since it is not recognized, but I provide information, examine these men to check the absence of contraindications, and perform a spermogram. » Afterwards ?
 Those who wish can, under their own responsibility, make suitable underwear or obtain a contraceptive ring (currently on sale as a decorative object).
-“A control spermogram would be necessary every three months, but the majority do not have follow-up”continues François Isus, who says he is thinking about a new clinical study protocol.
+“A control spermogram would be necessary every three months, but the majority do not have follow-up”continues François Isus, who says he is thinking regarding a new clinical study protocol.

 You have 35% of this article left to read.
 The rest is reserved for subscribers.